Expectancy violations theory: Student disclosures in college classroom

-In 2013, Frisby and Sidelinger conducted a research about student disclosures in college classroom, which discussed about what kinds of student disclosures would violate peers’ expectations and their perceptions about the disclosers.
-According to the study, those who make inappropriate disclosures violate others’ expectations most in a classroom environment.
+In 2013, Frisby and Sidelinger conducted a research about student disclosures in college classroom to examine what kinds of student disclosures would violate peers' expectations and their perceptions about the disclosers.
+According to the study, those who make inappropriate disclosures violate others' expectations most in a classroom environment.
 Inappropriate disclosures are described as high frequent, negative, offensive and irrelevant topics.
 Disclosers of inappropriate information are more likely to be described as incompetent students, and they are less likeable than students who disclose appropriate information that are related to course materials.

 Students' expectations towards instructors in online classes

-Taking EVT as a lens, Renee Bourdeaux and Lindsie Schoenack investigate students’ reasons for taking online classes, their expectations towards instructors, and the derivation of expectations of instructors’ behaviors.
+Taking EVT as a lens, Renee Bourdeaux and Lindsie Schoenack investigate students' reasons for taking online classes, their expectations towards instructors, and the derivation of expectations of instructors' behaviors.
 Research shows that students expect clarity, respect, and well-designed course accommodating to the online environment.
 Participants consider effective communication and improving learning as behaviors bringing positive results.
 However, unprofessional behaviors, such as lack of use of teaching tools decreasing the productivity of classes, lead to negative results.